Constrained quantization for probability distributions: Introduction

-In the case of unconstrained quantization as described in \cite{GL}, the elements in an optimal set are the conditional expectations in their own Voronoi regions.
-This fact is not true in the case of constrained quantization.
+In view of Proposition \ref{optimalnmeans}, in the case of unconstrained quantization, the elements in an optimal set are the conditional expectations in their own Voronoi regions.
+However, as will be demonstrated in later sections, this characterization does not generally hold in the context of constrained quantization.
 Because of that, in the case of constrained quantization, a set $\ga$ for which the infimum in \eqref{Vr} exists and contains no more than $n$ elements is called an \tit{optimal set of $n$-points} instead of calling it as an \tit{optimal set of $n$-means}.
 Elements of an optimal set are called \tit{optimal elements}.
-In unconstrained quantization, as described in \cite {GL}, if the support of $P$ contains infinitely many elements, then an optimal set of $n$-means always contains exactly $n$ elements.
-It is not true in constrained quantization.
-In the case of constrained quantization, an optimal set of one-point always contains exactly one element; on the other hand, if the support of $P$ contains infinitely many elements, then an optimal set of $n$-points for any $n\geq 2$ does not necessarily contain exactly $n$ elements.
+In unconstrained quantization, as described in \cite {GL}, if the support of $P$ contains at least $n$ elements, then an optimal set of $n$-means always contains exactly $n$ elements.
+However, this property does not carry over to constrained quantization.
+In particular, while an optimal set of one-point containing exactly one element in the constrained setting always exists, an optimal set of $n$-points containing exactly $n$ elements for $n\geq 2$ may not exists, even if the support of $P$ has at least $n$ elements.
 Notice that unconstrained quantization, as described in \cite{GL}, is a special case of constrained quantization.
-There are some properties in unconstrained quantization that are not true in constrained quantization.
+Nonetheless, there are some properties that hold in the unconstrained case, and do not extend to the constrained setting.